kmorrell27/UpperCrustCatering/_menus/themed-menus.md

 Homemade Apple Cobbler or Fresh Baked Cookies

-* * *
+---

-*Step back in time, once again, to the 50’s and the . . .*
+_Step back in time, once again, to the 50’s and the . . ._

 ## Sock Hop

-*20 person minimum - Select 3 Entrees $14.50 - includes plates, napkins & silverware*
+_20 person minimum - Select 3 Entrees \$14.50 - includes plates, napkins &
+silverware_

 ### Entrees